Poe Kyar Phyu Khin: Early life and education

 Poe Kyar Phyu Khin was on 3 December 1992 in Yangon, Myanmar.
-She is eldest of two siblings.
+She has three sibilings, an older sister and three younger brothers.
 She attended high school at Basic Education High School No. 4 Botataung.
 She graduated from Dagon University.

 Career

 She started her career from attending at Stars & Models Int'l in 2014.
 In 2015, she starred in her debut MRTV-4 thriller-drama series Wingabar San Eain alongside Aung Min Khant, Hsaung Wutyee May, Aung Yay Chan, Myat Thu Thu and Phone Shein Khant.
 In 2016, she starred in comedy-drama series Ma Ma Htake and Heritage House alongside Khine Thin Kyi, Hein Htet, Mone, May Akari Htoo and Hsu Waddy.
 In 2017, she starred in drama series Oo Yin Mhu Phit Phu Chin The alongside Kyaw Hsu, Hein Htet (actor) and Khay Sett Thwin.

+But currently she is maintaining jewellery shop: PK Htun, in Mandalay, with her husband together.

 In 2018, she starred in drama series Moe Kaung Kin Eain Met alongside Si Thu Win and Kyaw Htet Zaw.
 In 2019, she starred in drama series Kyal Kalay Yae Kaung Kin alongside Khant Si Thu and Kyaw Htet Zaw.